sergii-nosachenko/AdobeIndesign-Plotter-Imposition/tutorial/tutorial.md

 This section allows you to select one of the possible layout schemes.

-**(10)** This list contains available imposition shemes if all the layout settings are correct.
+**(10)** This list contains available imposition schemes if all the layout settings are correct.
 If the checkbox `Take parameters from file names` is checked, this list is not generated and the layout scheme will be selected by the script automatically with maximum number of items per page.

 ---